Zaemhom/head-mounted-display-HMD-glass/journal.md

 ### Day 18 – July 1
 **Time Spent:** 6h

 Final review day.
-I went through the entire checklist: documentation, folder structure, wiring diagrams, logs, renders.
+I went through the entire checklist: documentation, folder structure, wiring diagram, logs, models.
 Everything got a final polish.

 I also simulated the Wi-Fi station mode of the ESP32, showing how the headset could broadcast locally for real-time monitoring.
 That felt like the perfect last touch.